PhoenixTestOps/PremierDevOps/readme.md

 ### serenity.properties
 `serenity.properties` lives in the root directory of your project.
 It is required in order to configure a number of property values that Serenity requires in order to execute tests and integrate with JIRA.
-Please review the file for a list

 Comments have been provided in the file to help you understand the purpose of the property.
-The entire list of properties can be found [here](http://serenity-bdd.info/docs/serenity/#_serenity_system_properties_and_configuration)
+The entire list of properties can be found [here](http://serenity-bdd.info/docs/serenity/#_serenity_system_properties_and_configuration).

 ### < env >.properties